HMAS Warramunga (I44): Construction and career

 Warramunga was laid down by Cockatoo Docks and Engineering Company at its Cockatoo Island Dockyard on 10 February 1940.
 The destroyer was launched on 7 February 1942 by the wife of Francis Michael Forde, the Minister for the Army.
 Warramunga was commissioned into the RAN on 23 December 1942, the day after her completion.
-The ship's name comes from the Warramungu Aborigines.

 World War II

 Warramunga was originally assigned to convoy escort duty between Queensland and New Guinea.
 During April and May 1943, the destroyer was docked for refit.
 On completion, she was assigned to Task Force 74, which was operating off the coast of Queensland.
 In July, the Task Force provided cover for Operation Chronicle, the landings at Kiriwina and Woodlark Islands.
 After was damaged by a Japanese torpedo on 20 July, Warramunga and sister ship escorted the cruiser from Espiritu Santo to Sydney.
 After this, Warramunga escorted two convoys from Townsville to Milne Bay, then a force of US Marines from Melbourne to Goodenough Island.
 After a refit in Sydney, Warramunga escorted the cruiser to Brisbane, where the two ships joined Task Force 74.
 On 29 October, Warramunga shelled Gasmata.
 On 15 December, the destroyer supported the amphibious landings at Arawe.
 On 26 December, Warramunga was involved in pre-landing bombardments at Cape Gloucester.